stahlmatias/aws-chalice/README.md

 # aws-chalice

+Chalice's API for writing serverless application uses a familiar decorator-based syntax used in frameworks such as Flask, bottle, and FastAPI.
+Chalice automatically determines how to provision the necessary resources for your application.
+Chalice lets you quickly create and deploy python applications that use AWS Lambda.
+Using the Chalice CLI, you can have a REST API deployed to Amazon API Gateway and AWS Lambda in minutes.

+This workshop will walk through creating a serverless web API to update, get a Todo’s, managing Todo’s in a database, adding authorization with JWT, and creating a full CI/CD pipeline for the application.

+AWS services covered include AWS Lambda, Amazon API Gateway, Amazon DynamoDB, AWS CodeBuild, and AWS CodePipeline.

 In order to get started using AWS Chalice we need to install/configure the following requirements:
 * Python 3.7
 * Virtualenv